rehierl/node-tree-outliner/1-basics/2-0-sequences.md

 t = [                  t(1), t(2),   ..., t(n-1), t(n)                ]
 ```

+Note that this definition of "subsequence" deviates from the mathematical
+definition in such a way that a subsequence must represent an exact pattern
+within the other sequence (i.e. no gaps allowed).
+As such this definition
+is more strict and needs to be understood with the notion of "substring".

 sequence `t` is **an infix/subsequence of** sequence `s`

 * `t infix-of s`, if `(s(o+j-1) = t(j))`